XplnHUB/newgatejs/docs/architecture.md

 ## Overview

-ARX is a lightweight, multi-format backend framework built on Node.js's native HTTP module.
+Holoway is a lightweight, multi-format backend framework built on Node.js's native HTTP module.
 It provides:

 - **Express-like routing** with parameter and wildcard support
 - **Automatic content-type detection** and parsing